zhangyihome/code-push-cli/TROUBLESHOOTING.md

 If after, which release command are you using?
 Try using release-react.
 If using release command, check folder first.
 Else file issue.

-My updates are not being applied!
+# My updates are not being applied!

+Check logs:
-Check logs - Are you being rolled back?
+- Are you being rolled back?
-Are you releasing android on an iOS deployment or vice versa?
+- Are you releasing android on an iOS deployment or vice versa?
+- Does your app version not match?

-I'm being rolled back!
+# I'm being rolled back!

 Use the ES6 decorator.
 Or if using something else, ensure notifyApplicationReady() is called.

+# Getting a 400 error on updateCheck

+Check that your app version is a semver

+# Logs say 'update targets a newer binary version' but I released with '*'

+Check that your app version is not using a prerelease tag.
+Try using machine metadata instead.

-Downloading the whole update instead of just a diff!
+# Downloading the whole update instead of just a diff!

 There could be a few reasons for that: